shun4423/ggplot2_GUI/README.md

    b.
 Create a folder in C:\Users\your user name\Documents\R and store each R file and www.

    c.
-Start Rstudio and double-click the downloaded R file in the lower right window.
+Start Rstudio and double-click the downloaded "ggplot2_GUi.Rproj" in the lower right window.

    d.
 Click ▶ Run App.